 Ask good questions.

 Logic is not about ‘feeling right’, but ‘thinking right’.
-Training our brain to think rationally and become a better logical thinker comes down to practice.
-With constant reading, observing and questioning things around us, we will be able to think straight and make the fewest possible errors.
+Training the brain to think rationally and become a better logical thinker comes down to practice.
+With constant reading, observing and questioning things around us, we will be able to think straight, communicate more clearly and make the fewest possible errors.

-Logical thinking is a valuable skill which not only helps us live in uncertain times more confidently, but also wisely.
+Logical thinking is a valuable skill which not only helps us better navigate complexities of life in uncertain times, but also live more confidently and wisely.

 All rights reserved.
-Used by Permission of Gamma High IQ Society and Superbrain Code.
+Used by Permission of DeepGamma.